Dynatrace/AWSDevOpsTutorial/README.md

 ### How to deploy one of these builds?

-The GitHub repo contains a directoy called appbuilds_readytodeploy.
-In this directory you find 4 zip files of the appp.
+The GitHub repo contains a directory called appbuilds_readytodeploy.
+In this directory you find 4 zip files of the app.
 The only difference in each zip file is that the BUILD_NUMBER is set to either 1, 2, 3 or 4.
 If you want to deploy a build simply take one of these zip files, rename it app.zip and upload it to your S3Bucket where you initially uploaded the app.zip file.
 Overwrite the existing version.
 Now go to your AWS CodePipeline and click on "Release Change".
-Thats it!
+That's it!

 ## 4. Lets implement Self-Healing through Dynatrace and AWS Lambda

 Last step in our tutorial is to automate handling a problem in production.
 Besides doing our Production Approval stage where we compare key metrics against a previous timeframe, Dynatrace provides a much smarter way to detect production problems.
-Dyntrace baslines every single metric for us, it also keeps an eye on critical log messages, end user behavior and infrastructure issues.
+Dynatrace baselines every single metric for us, it also keeps an eye on critical log messages, end user behavior and infrastructure issues.
 In case a problem comes up that impacts our end users or service endpoints a new Problem Ticket gets created.
 The following ticket is an example if you deploy a bad build.
-Dyntrace automatically detects that something is wrong with our production service:
+Dynatrace automatically detects that something is wrong with our production service:
 ![](./images/problemdetection1.png)
 Clicking on the details shows us how and when Dynatrace detected that problem:
 ![](./images/problemdetection2.png)

 ### Dynatrace Problem Notification

-Everytime a problem ticket is opened Dynatrace can notify external tools, e.g: ServiceNow, PagerDuty, xMatters, JIRA, AWS API Gateways, ... about this problem.
+Every time a problem ticket is opened Dynatrace can notify external tools, e.g: ServiceNow, PagerDuty, xMatters, JIRA, AWS API Gateways, ... about this problem.
 For our purposes we can let Dynatrace call an AWS Lambda function that we expose through a public API Gateway.
 Our CloudFormation Stack already created that endpoint for us.
 Go back to your CloudFormation Output list and find the link for the output *HandleDynatraceProblemEndpoint*.
 It shoudl be something like: https://abcdefgh.execute-api.us-west-2.amazonaws.com/v1/HandleDynatraceProblem

 **Alerting Profiles**
 In Dynatrace we can now configure our Problem Notification Integration to always call that endpoint in case a problem is detected.
 But instead of pushing ALL problems to this endpoint we can configure a so called "Alerting Profile" which allows us to only notify in case certain events happen on certain entities.
 In our case we only want to push Problems that happen in our Production Environment to this endpoint.
 In Dynatrace go to Settings - Alerting - Alerting Profiles and lets create a new Profile called ProductionService.
-In that profile we are only intersted in Error, Slowdown and Custom Alerts for those entities that have the DeploymentGroup:Production tag on it.
+In that profile we are only interested in Error, Slowdown and Custom Alerts for those entities that have the DeploymentGroup:Production tag on it.
 So - thats our services that are deployed by CodeDeploy and where that environment variable is passed:
 ![](./images/alertingprofile1.png)

 **Problem Notification with AWS Lambda**